Karisti/cheatsheet/docker/README.md

 - `docker-compose exec <SERVICE_NAME> <COMMAND>`

 ### Other options
-- Like on Git, also exists an `.dockerignore` file.
+- Like on Git, also exists an `.dockerignore` file, to specify files and directories that we don't want to build.
 - Docker also has multi-stage builds.
+You can use Docker to have a development build and a production build, run tests before putting it into production, etc.
 - We can use 'Docker in Docker' concept to run a Docker inside another Docker, for continuous integration for example.
+You can have a container that has the Docker client, and that speaks to the docker daemon of the host machine, but they won't be able to touch the rest of the machine.

 ## See also
 - [Docker Hub](https://hub.docker.com/)